 The lateral forces acting on a structure will produce a horizontal reaction at the foundation level.
 For steel frames supported on base plates, a small horizontal force can be resisted by the friction between the plate and the underlying concrete.
 However, as the shear force increases, the remaining portion of the load will be transferred directly to the shear lug which is bearing laterally against the concrete support, as shown below.

-What are the failure modes in a shear lug?
+What are the failure modes in a shear lug design?

 Once the shear force has been calculated, the shear lug should be checked for the following failure modes:

-- Concrete Bearing – The shear lug will apply a lateral bearing pressure against the concrete support.
+- Concrete Bearing – The bearing depth is limited to two times the shear lug thickness.
+The shear lug will apply a lateral bearing pressure against the concrete support.
 This pressure should be smaller than the concrete bearing strength.

-- Concrete Breakout – The design shear strength is determined based on a uniform tensile stress of 4φ√f’c acting on an effective stress area defined by projecting a 45-degree plane from bearing edges of the shear lug to the free surface.
-The bearing area of the shear lug shall be excluded from the projected area.
+- Concrete Breakout – The design shear strength is determined based on an effective stress area defined by projecting a 35-degree plane from bearing edges of the shear lug to the free surface, both in plan and in elevation.
+The bearing area of the shear lug should be excluded from the projected area.